 - 3D Topographical Maps – This is a bit like having Garmin’s car GPS technology baked into the watch.
 It’s great for running, cycling and hiking in virtually any terrain.

-- The Polar Grit X supports more sports modes – 130 to be precices.
+- The Polar Grit X supports more sports modes – 130 to be precise.
 The Forerunner 945 is limited to 30 sports and activity modes.

 - The FR945 is like a dedicated golf watch – You get pretty much all the same features that you can expect from a full-blown Garmin golf watch.

-Polar Grit X vs Garmin Forerunner 945 - Key Similarities
+Key Similarities Table - Polar Grit X vs Garmin Forerunner 945

 Comparison of Sports Modes